masoud-behzadinasab/academic-blog/content/awards/awards.md

 - Selected to be a member of the inaugural class of Thomas J. R. Hughes Fellows (USNC/TAM), 2021
 - Winner of the Best Student Poster Competition on Computational Mechanics (ASME--AMD), IMECE 2019
 - The University of Texas at Austin (UT) Graduate Continuing Fellowship, 2018
-- Ranked 2nd among 310,000+ participants in Iranian Nationwide University Entrance Exam, 2009
+- Ranked 2nd among 310,000+ participants in the Iranian Nationwide University Entrance Exam, 2009
-- Honorary Award by Iranian Ministry of Science, Research and Technology, 2009
+- Honorary Award by the Iranian Ministry of Science, Research and Technology, 2009
 - Dean's Honorary Award by Sharif University of Technology, 2009
 - Poster award winner, UT Graduate And Industry Networking Event, 2018
 - The University of Texas incoming graduate student full scholarship, 2013
 - SIAWE Scholarship (an award for talented Iranian students in US) for two consecutive years, 2014 & 2015
 - First Rank Member of Iranian National Elites Foundation, 2009-2013
-- Semi-finalist in Iranian National Chemistry Olympiads, 2007
+- Semi-finalist in the Iranian National Chemistry Olympiads, 2007
 - NSF Presenter Fellowship to ICTAM 2020+1
 - Congress grant by IUTAM for ICTAM 2020+1
 - Travel award by USACM for WFM 2020